Spanish

 • Classes led by internationally recognized and published faculty hailing from countries around the world, including Argentina, Belgium, Colombia, Italy, Panama, El Salvador, Senegal, Serbia, and Spain

-• Use of Butler’s student Modern Language Center (MLC) and its wealth of movies, technology, tutoring, and lounge areas
+• Use of Butler’s student Modern Language Center (MLC) and its wealth of technology, tutoring, and lounge areas

 • The option to complete the degree in three years